BHoM/documentation/docs/Contributing/Editing-the-documentation.md

 For information on how to sort the pages, [see below](#customising-the-ordering-of-the-pages-in-the-menu).

+## Previewing the website before pushing to the repository

+You may want to preview how your markdown documents will appear in the automatically-generated website.
+In order to do this, you can use [mkdocs](https://www.mkdocs.org/) from command line.

+You need to:

+1. Have Python and PIP installed on your machine.
+Install `mkdocs` by running `pip install mkdocs`.
+2. Navigate to your locally cloned `documentation` repository folder.
+3. In that location, invoke from command line:
+  `python -m mkdocs serve`.

+Mkdocs should spin up a local server and you should be able to connect to `http://localhost:8000/` in your browser to display the documentation website.
+Any change to your local file will be hot-reloaded into the webpage.

-## Site configurations
+## Website configurations

-As mentioned, the Markdown documents are transformed into a proper web page thanks to [mkdocs](https://www.mkdocs.org/) every time a Push to this repository is done.
+As mentioned, the Markdown documents are transformed into a proper web page thanks to [mkdocs](https://www.mkdocs.org/) every time a Push to the main branch of the [documentation repository](https://github.com/BHoM/documentation) is done.

 The web page can be configured by configuring mkdocs and related dependencies.